 Noise refers to the communication barrier or obstacles to effective communication.
 It is also known as communication noise or noise in communication.
-Noise is an unwanted element of the communication process that communications always want to avoid during the interaction.
+Noise is an unwanted element of the communication process that communicators always want to avoid during the interaction.

-Noise in communication is any barrier that obstacles the effectiveness of the communication, such as face to face communication, group communication, mediated communication, etc. Communication will be more effective and interactive if there is no noise.
+Noise is communication is any barrier that obstacles the effectiveness of the communication process.
+Actually, noise exists in all kinds of communication, such as face to face communication, group communication, mediated communication, etc. communication will be more effective and interactive if there is no noise.
 Noises are unnecessary elements of communication that distract receivers from receiving the message.

-Example of Noise in Communication
+Example of noise in communication

-For example, Ela's son watches a cartoon video on Television with the volume on high when talking to her husband.
+For example, Ela's son watches a cartoon video on Television with the volume of high when talking to her husband.
 The sound of the cartoon video bars Ela from listening to her husband's speech, so it is an example of a communication barrier or communication noise or communication distraction.
-The five types of noise in communication are Physical noise, Physiological noise, Psychological noise and Cultural noise.